mobiusml/aana_sdk/docs/pages/testing.md

 ### GPU Availability

-If the deployment requires a GPU, make sure to add `@pytest.mark.skipif(not is_gpu_available(), reason="GPU is not available")` decorator to the test function.
-It will skip the test if the GPU is not available which is common in CI/CD environments.
+If the deployment requires a GPU, the `setup_deployment` fixture will skip the test if the GPU is not available.
+It uses `num_gpus` from the deployment configuration to check if the GPU is required.

 ### Example